dankamongmen/panelreels/README.md

 ## Outcurses and colors

-If told to initialize ncurses (by providing `true` to `outcurses_init`), outcurses will initialize up to 256 colors and colorpairs.
-The first 16 colors will maintain their ANSI definitions.
-The colors between 16 and 231, inclusive, will be assigned an RGB 6x6x6 color cube, while the final 24 colors get a linear greyscale ramp (not including black or white).
-Each color, along with a neutral background, will be assigned to the corresponding colorpair.
-You may freely redefine the palette following `outcurses_init`.
+If told to initialize ncurses (by providing `true` to `outcurses_init`), outcurses will initialize up to 256 colorpairs to contain their equivalent palette foreground color and the default background color.

 ## Panelreels
 The panelreel is a UI abstraction supported by outcurses in which